AgentMC/Sao19/Translate/Ru/Part8.md

 That voice crying "Down there!" definitely belonged to Исукан.
 They nodded each other and ran through a wide corridor.

 On the right side at the end of the corridor, they saw a large two-sash door in front.
-The obsidian door decorated with silver, clearly guarding a considerably important area, was opened wide, and the voice of the guards filled with fear and hatred were constantly heard from the inside.
+The Обсидияn door decorated with silver, clearly guarding a considerably important area, was opened wide, and the voice of the guards filled with fear and hatred were constantly heard from the inside.

 Кирито and Ронье quickly passed through a corridor of about 20 meters and jumped into the room.

 Immediately, innumerable bright lights glowing on both sides dazzled the eyes.
 In light of ore lanterns, the guards of about ten people were standing in the passage, and ahead of them, was a large room filled with a myriad of decorated weapons and armor, all sorts of jewelry and ornaments.
-It must be an armor store of Obsidia castle, or a treasury.
+It must be an armor store of Обсидия castle, or a treasury.

 "It's monsters......!"